fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 ```xml
 <Endpoint Name="TraefikTypeEndpoint" UriScheme="http" Port="443" />
 ```
-1. Copy the TLS certificates for SSL to to the folder TraefikPkg/Code/certs (again pair of .crt and .key files).
-For testing purposes we can use the same certificate files used to connect to our cluster in Azure, we just need to accept the browser warning about the insecure certificate.
+1. Copy the TLS certificates for SSL into folder TraefikPkg/Code/certs (pair of .crt and .key files).
+For testing purposes we can use the same certificate files used to connect to our cluster in Azure.
+In this case need to accept the browser warning about the insecure certificate.

-1. Change Traefik endpoints to defaut to https using the tls certificates we copied in previous step
+1. Change Traefik endpoints to defaut to https with the tls certificates we copied in previous step
 ```toml
 # Entrypoints to be used by frontends that do not specify any entrypoint.
 # Each frontend can specify its own entrypoints.